piotrszymaniec/fancy-upload/readme.md

 ---
 ### TODO
 - [ ] recognize file types that has missing mime types like **psd** or **woff** to name a few
-- [ ] add functionality for removing selected file from uploaded list
 - [ ] add form submition logic
 - [ ] move to format suitable for external usageg